-We rely on your donations to provide service dogs at no cost to Veterans with post-traumatic stress disorder (PTS), traumatic brain injury (TBI) and military sexual trauma (MST).
+We rely on your support to provide service dogs at no cost to veterans with post-traumatic stress disorder (PTS), traumatic brain injury (TBI), and military sexual trauma (MST).
 No amount is too small, and by signing up as a monthly donor, your support helps cover expenses associated with raising and training a service dog year-round.
-Donate today.

 Here’s what else your donation covers:

 $10 provides a toy for enrichment for a service dog in training

 $15 provides a slow feeder bowl to prevent choking